januszjasinski/KringleCon-IV/Hints/readme.md

 [This](https://www.geeksforgeeks.org/introduction-of-logic-gates/).

-# Terminal: Grep Cheat Sheet

-## Terminal: Grepping for Gold
+# Terminal: Grepping for Gold

+## Grep Cheat Sheet

 > From: Greasy GopherGuts

 Check [this](https://ryanstutorials.net/linuxtutorial/cheatsheetgrep.php) out if you need a ```grep``` refresher.

+# Terminal: IPv6 Sandbox

+## IPv6 Reference

+> From: Jewel Loggins

+Check out [this Github Gist](https://gist.github.com/chriselgee/c1c69756e527f649d0a95b6f20337c2f) with common tools used in an IPv6 context.